Vijay Mistry: Biography

-In 2013 Mistry joined the more successful Leeds band Kaiser Chiefs (of whom Club Smith toured with the year prior) replacing original drummer Nick Hodgson.
+In 2013, Mistry joined the more successful Leeds band Kaiser Chiefs (of whom Club Smith toured with the year prior, in turn having also toured with them as The Hair in 2008) replacing original drummer Nick Hodgson.
 He made his debut on 7 February in Rotterdam, Netherlands.
-Mistry was replaced at Club Smith by James Kenosha.
-His first Kaiser Chiefs album Education, Education, Education & War He has stated that one of his favourite live shows was when Kaiser Chiefs headlined the John Peel Stage at Glastonbury.
+Mistry was replaced at Club Smith by James Kenosha (having previously co-produced the band's lone studio album, Appetite for Chivalry, the year prior).
+His first Kaiser Chiefs album is Education, Education, Education & War, which was released in 2014.
+He has stated that one of his favourite live shows was when Kaiser Chiefs headlined the John Peel Stage at Glastonbury.